-ADDITIONAL OBLIGATIONS FOR PROVIDERS OF VERY LARGE ONLINE PLATFORMS TO MANAGE SYSTEMIC RISKS
+ADDITIONAL OBLIGATIONS FOR PROVIDERS OF VERY LARGE ONLINE PLATFORMS AND VERY LARGE ONLINE SEARCH ENGINES TO MANAGE SYSTEMIC RISKS

-Article 25 Very large online platforms
+Very large online platforms

-- This Section shall apply to online platforms which provide their servicesreach to a number of average monthly active recipients of the service in the Union equal to or higher than 45 million, calculated in accordance with the methodology set out in the delegated acts referred to in paragraph 3, and which are designated as very large online platforms pursuant to paragraph 4. - 2.
+- 1. This Section shall apply to online platforms which provide their services reach to a number of average monthly active recipients of the service in the Union equal to or higher than 45 million, calculated in accordance with the methodology set out in the delegated acts referred to in paragraph 3, and which are designated as very large online platforms pursuant to paragraph 4. - 2.
 The Commission shall adopt delegated acts in accordance with Article 69 to adjust the number of average monthly recipients of the service in the Union referred to in paragraph 1, where the Union's population increases or decreases at least with 5 % in relation to its population in 2020 or, after adjustment by means of a delegated act, of its population in the year in which the latest delegated act was adopted.
 In that case, it shall adjust the number so that it corresponds to 10% of the Union's population in the year in which it adopts the delegated act, rounded up or down to allow the number to be expressed in millions. - 3.
-The Commission shall adopt delegated acts in accordance with Article 69, after consulting the Board, to lay down a specific methodology for calculating the number of average monthly active recipients of the service in the Union, for the purposes of paragraph 1.
+The Commission shall be empowered to shall adopt delegated acts in accordance with Article 69, after consulting the Board, to provide additional specifications for the lay down a specific methodology for calculating the number of average monthly active recipients of the service in the Union, for the purposes of paragraph 1 of this Article and Article 23(2), in order to adapt to the changes in the accessibility features of different services.
 The methodology shall specify, in particular, how to determine the Union's population and criteria to determine the average monthly active recipients of the service in the Union, taking into account different accessibility features.

-- 4. The Digital Services Coordinator of establishment shall adopt a decision designating as a very large online platform for the purposes of this Regulation the online platform under their jurisdiction which have a verify, at least every six months, whether the number of average monthly active recipients of the service in the Union of online platforms under their jurisdiction is equal to or higher than the number referred to in paragraph 1.
+4. The Digital Services Coordinator of establishment shall adopt a decision designating as a very large online platform for the purposes of this Regulation the online platform under their jurisdiction which have a verify, at least every six months, whether the number of average monthly active recipients of the service in the Union of online platforms under their jurisdiction is equal to or higher than the number referred to in paragraph 1.
 The Digital Services Coordinator of establishment shall take its decision on the basis of data reported by the provider of the online platform pursuant to Article 23(2), additional information requested pursuant to Article 23(3) and any other reliable data sources at its disposal.
-On the basis of that verification, it shall adopt a decision designating the online platform as a very large online platform for the purposes of this Regulation, or terminating that designation, and communicate that decision, without undue delay, to the online platform concerned and to the Commission. - 5.
-Pursuant to the designation, the Digital Services Coordinator shall verify, at least every six months, that the very large online platform continues to have a number of average monthly active recipients of the service equal to or higher than the number referred to in paragraph 1.
-If the service has a lower number of average monthly active recipients during one year, the Digital Services Coordinator of establishment shall terminate the designation. - 6.
-The Digital Services Coordinator shall communicate its decisions pursuant to paragraphs 4 and 5, without undue delay, to the provider of the online platform concerned and to the Commission.
+On the basis of that verification, it shall adopt a decision designating the online platform as a very large online platform for the purposes of this Regulation, or terminating that designation, and communicate that decision, without undue delay, to the online platform concerned and to the Commission.